md-toybur-rahman/Teacher_Platform/README.md

 9. In viewProfileStudent page i can see a extra button for "Start a chat".
 I think you don't need both.
 Spite I did the code for the extra button in line no 83-89.
 And i kept it with a comment.
 If needed, uncommetn it and use it else remove it. as your wish.

+10. For the Teacher-book-call page i saw 2 design in figma file. but i get 1 html file for the design. so i did it according to you html file. and added two button for set availability and share availbility.

  -->